 Maybe your friendly Planet Natural blogger ate too much pie.
 But during a free hour in our recently passed holiday, he sat quietly — no football, no television — and thought about his garden and the ongoing cold snap.
 Then, as Dr. Ray Stantz (Dan Aykroyd) says in the film Ghostbusters, it just popped in there.
 What happens to worms in winter?

 Now every gardener loves earthworms.
 They’re tunneling helps keep your soil porous and conduct moisture.
 They feed on decaying matter, leaves and other plant matter, as well as fungi, bacteria and nematodes, then excretes them as vermicompost or worm castings, one of the most potent soil amendments there is.
-As the Colorado State University extension department puts it (PDF), both the structure and fertility of your garden soil are in the care of earthworms.
+As the Penn State Extension puts it, both the structure and fertility of your garden soil are in the care of earthworms.

 Convert kitchen scraps into soil-nourishing organic matter with our home tested worm bins and supplies.
 Decreasing household waste and building your soil has never been so easy!